Kanika1799/js-sdk/PULL_REQUEST_TEMPLATE.md

+Please Check for the following points before creating a PR.

 [] Labels to know if it's a feature/bug
 [] Label to know if it's a breaking change
 [] Labels to associate which library is concerned with the labels @mesg/api, @mesg/service ...[]